Press Kit

 About Synhelion

-We believe in a globalized world, where people enjoy the freedom to travel sustainably and cultivate personal and professional relationships.
+We believe in a globalized world connected by clean transportation, where people enjoy the freedom to travel sustainably, cultivating personal and professional relationships.
 As liquid fuels continue to be needed for travel, transportation, and freight, we need to shift to sustainable, cleaner alternatives.
-Our solar fuels close the carbon cycle and drive a world connected by clean, sustainable transportation.
+Synhelion produces renewable synthetic fuels to replace fossil fuels and drive sustainable transportation.

 Find answers to frequently asked questions.